Horrific Scribes

 Read more.

-Author Trigger Warnings (if any): graphic body horror, surgical violation, violence, disturbing imagery
+Author Trigger Warnings (if any): Sexualized violence.

 Read more.